 If you’re a parent, you probably are well-aware that marriage after baby can be very tough.
 You also probably know that this is something that’s not often talked about.

 Though I’d met her less than three hours before this conversation, I told her that my husband and I had a fantastic relationship for eight years.
 Then we had our first son.
-And for a while, our relationship was no longer “good” (and for longer than I’d like to admit).
+And for a while, our relationship was no longer “good” (and for a longer period of time than I’d like to admit).
 I shared that our relationship, which had been so strong, loving, and fun had pretty much turned to shit (from my postpartum perspective, anyway).

 I shared with her about the night that I told my husband that I thought having our son was a mistake because I felt like our relationship had been ruined.
-(I’m tearing up as I write this because there is no way that our son was a mistake- we tried for him, he was wanted and loved.
+(I’m tearing up as I write this because there is no way that our son was a mistake- we tried for him, he was wanted, and is loved.
 But in those dark moments after he was born, I felt like maybe we made the wrong decision).

 She appreciated my honesty.

 Of course you experience relationship problems after a child- you go from a family of two to a family of three or more, overnight.
 And in that instant you’re redefining yourself and your roles.
-You experience love (and hormones) racing through your body, and chances are you are sleep deprived.
+You experience love (and hormones) racing through your body, and chances are, you are sleep deprived.
 Very, very sleep deprived.
 This colors everything.